naingyeminn/clip-text-convert/README.md

 This converter contains two python scripts to convert unicode to zawgyi and zawgyi to unicode.

+In addition, there are two Bash Scripts "noticonv" and "noticlip". "noticonv" is used for Pidgin to convert recent message of it into Unicode and "noticlip" will show the text in clipboard as notification after it's converted to unicode.

 ##Installation

 - Download [python-myanmar latest version](http://code.google.com/p/python-myanmar/downloads/list) and install first.